 Call for Abstract

-6thEuro-Global Conference on Infectious Diseases, will be organized around the theme “Preventing Emerging Infectious Diseases: New Strategy for the 21st Century”
+10thEuro-Global Conference on Infectious Diseases, will be organized around the theme “Advancing in science and improving care to prevent the Infectious Diseases”

 Submit your abstract to any of the mentioned tracks.